spagnuolocarmine/TwentySecondsCurriculumVitae-LaTex/README.md

 \end{twentyshorticon}
 ```
 ### Other commands
-There other two fun command: \icon and \round; that enables to wrap the text in oval shape.
+There are two other fun commands: \icon and \round; that enables to wrap the text in oval shape.

 ```tex
 	\icon{text}